tieberghien/darkly/08_Cookie_Manager_I_am_admin/Ressources/writeup.md

 ### CTF

-First, launch a cookie manager addon (for the example, we used Cookie Manager for Firefox) on any given page of the website.
+First, launch a cookie manager addon (for this example, we used Cookie Manager for Firefox) on any given page of the website.
 There is a single cookie named I_am_admin with an expiration date:

     I_am_admin=68934a3e9455fa72420237eb05902327